Digital Wellbeing Apps for Daily Habits (iPhone, 2026)

 For users prioritizing screen time reduction with habits as secondary, Opal works.
 The block is real and iOS-level.
 The interface is polished.
 The analytics are richer than most competitors.

 The trade-off is that habits in Opal feel like a feature rather than the core.
-Users wanting habits-first integration find the focus on scheduled blocking misaligned with their goal.
-Users wanting blocking-first integration find Opal more polished than Habit Doom on the blocking side.
-The choice is which side of the integration the user prioritizes.
+If you want habits-first, the focus on scheduled blocking will feel off.
+If you want blocking-first, Opal is more polished than Habit Doom on the blocking side.
+It comes down to which side of the integration you care about most.
+Blocking-first, habits secondary, enforced through iOS ManagedSettings.
+Free with limits, roughly $8/month for full features.

 Habit Doom